Photography and Videography Services in Washington, DC

 Users are subscribing to see content that’s high quality, engaging, and thoughtfully crafted.
 The introduction and continued improvement of camera technology has lowered the bar of entry, but professional knowledge still out performs mediocre content.

 In January 2019, I worked with Adam Godet of Godet Woodworking to create a short documentary to talk about his connection to the woodworking craft.
-Along with the longer video, we created several other videos that worked as teaser content, including vertical videos for Instagram stories.
-Finally, we rounded out the project with some still images that can be used as engaging working shots throughout his social and website platforms.
+Along with the longer video, I created several other videos that worked as teaser content, including vertical videos for Instagram stories.
+Finally, I rounded out the project with some still images that can be used as engaging working shots throughout his social and website platforms.

 Sometimes a video is more than what you’re looking for and that’s alright.
 Damion recently reached out looking for some environmental portraits to advertise his up-and-coming venture.
-We spent a few hours around CityCenter and captured some images that felt professional and inviting - just what he was looking for.
+I spent a few hours around CityCenter and captured some images that felt professional and inviting - just what he was looking for.

 Showing off the behind the scenes